Marvel Universe (toyline): Cancelled

 Hasbro revealed at conventions prototypes of these team sets to be sold in the second half of 2013.
 However, they were cancelled with an indication that efforts would be made to reintroduce these figures in the rebranded Marvel Infinite toyline.

 Gigantic Battles

 Wave 1 – October 2009

 This Walmart-exclusive wave includes a regular 33/4" scale figure with a larger 12" figure.
 Each one will be packaged with a comic book, showing the inspiration for the set.
 An asterisk to the right of the comic title denotes a variant figure or running change in the set.

 Wave 2 – April 2011

 Masterworks

 This special line consists of super-sized 19" figures packaged with a regular 33/4" figure.
 The giant figures will all include lights and sounds.

 Wave 1 – October 2010

 This wave has been released.
 The packaging, with artwork by Mike Deodato, is designed to lie on its side due to the large nature of the product.
-It will include a flip-open top so consumers can see the figure inside.
+It includes a flip-open top so consumers can see the figure inside.
 Hasbro brand manager Scott George provides the voice of Galactus.